 There is no need to mention that today's Plovdiv is the capital of the former Roman province of Thrace.
-The city gives everyone the opportunity to immerse themselves in antiquity, just by looking at masterpieces such as the Roman Stadium, the Ancient Theatre, the Small Basilica, the Old Town.
+The city gives everyone the opportunity to immerse themselves in antiquity, just by looking at masterpieces such as the Roman Stadium, the Ancient Theatre, the Bishop's Basilica, the Old Town.

 The architectural complex of the Old Town amazes with its Revival houses from the Revival period, dating from around 1760 and well preserved cobbled streets.
+Nebet Tepe is the place known as the Plovdiv Acropolis.
+All the cultural layers can be traced on it - prehistory, antiquity, the Middle Ages.